-The clinic on Monday and Thursday is located in the Cody Regional Health, Outpatient Services area.
-The address is 707 Sheridan Ave, Cody, Wyoming.
+The clinic is located in the Blair Buildings next to the Holiday Inn in Cody.
+The address is 1735 Sheridan Ave, Suite #205, Cody, Wyoming.

 There was a clinic in Powell but it is now closed.
-The Cody clinic still sees patients from Powell as well as throughout Big Horn Basin.
+The Cody clinic still sees patients from Powell as well as patients from throughout the Big Horn Basin.

 How is Heart Mountain Free Clinic financed?

 The Free Clinic is supported by charitable contributions from individuals, community and religious organizations, fundraising events and grants from private foundations.
-The Free Clinic receives no state or federal money.
 We are staffed by volunteers who offer their time freely to care for patients.
 Even staffed with volunteers, the clinic is costly to operate.
 We appreciate all donations large or small.
 Please consider donating today.